moll/js-standard-http-error/README.md

 ### Subclassing StandardHttpError
-If you wish to add your own functionality to StandardHttpError, subclass it as:
+If you wish to add your own functionality to StandardHttpError, subclass it:

 ```javascript
 var HttpError = require("standard-http-error")